Wildlife Heritage Guild - Planned Giving

 Wildlife Heritage Guild

 Individuals who notify the Sacramento Zoological Society that the nonprofit has been designated as a beneficiary in their estate plans will be made a member of the Wildlife Heritage Guild.
 As a member of this elite group, you will be invited to exhibit openings, the Benefactor Event and will receive recognition on the Wildlife Heritage Guild sign on Zoo grounds.
-For more information, call (916) 808-8815 or email Development Coordinator.
+For more information, call (916) 808-3713 or email Development Director.

 The above information does not constitute legal or financial advice and should not be relied upon as such.
 Interested donors should seek independent legal and financial advice from competent legal and financial advisors.
 To learn more about the best giving vehicle for you, the Sacramento Zoological Society encourages you to seek professional legal, estate planning, and financial advice.